Ameyak07/Ameyak07/README.md

-- 👋 Hi, I’m @Ameyak07
+- 👋 Hi, I’m Ameya Kusalkar
-- 👀 I’m interested in Web development
+- 👀 I’m interested in WEB DEVELOPMENT
-- 🌱 I’m currently learning Front end Web development
+- 🌱 I’m currently learning HTML5
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ameyakusalkar9063@gmail.com